n3rm5/n3rm5.github.io/_posts/2023-04-13-firefox-new-tab.md

 <br/>
 <br/>
 <br/>
-**Note:** *If your file manager does not automatically open the link you can copy and paste the path into your file manager*
+**Note:** *If your file manager does not automatically open the link you can copy and paste the path into your file manager.*
 <br/>
 <br/>
 <br/>